vpon-sdk/vpon-sdk.github.io/zh-cn/ios/ios-banner.zh-cn.md

 - (void) onVpadnAd:(VpadnBanner *)banner failedToLoad:(NSError *)error {
     // Invoked if received ad fail, check this callback to indicates what type of failure occurred }
+- (void) onVpadnAdClicked:(VpadnBanner *)banner {
+    // Invoked if ad was clicked
+}
 - (void) onVpadnAdWillLeaveApplication:(VpadnBanner *)banner {
     // Invoked if user leave the app and the current app was backgrounded }
 - (void) onVpadnAdRefreshed:(VpadnBanner *)banner {
     // Invoked if the Banner Ad will be refresh
 }
 ```